-- The purpose of this team is to promote the coordination and collaboration of a consistent client-centered approach to sexual violence in Harnett County - The team meets once a month in Marshbanks Dining Hall located on Campbell University's campus - During meetings, SART discusses protocols/guidelines and agreements between agencies about the provision of sexual assault services and the roles and responsibilities of core responders.
+- The purpose of this team is to promote the coordination and collaboration of a consistent client-centered approach to sexual violence in Harnett County. - The team meets once a month, occasionally on Campbell University's campus. - During meetings, SART discusses protocols/guidelines and agreements between agencies about the provision of sexual assault services and the roles and responsibilities of core responders.
 Ultimately, protocols provide a way for team members to institutionalize interagency expectations in order to maintain high quality, consistent responses over the long-term.